 In conclusion, for geological, historical, and even touristy reasons, I have defined Eastern Europe quite broadly.
 The Hidden Europe puts 25 countries in Eastern Europe.
 It includes western Russia, Germany’s eastern half, and the ex-Yugoslav countries.
 It also includes three countries that few consider part of traditional Eastern Europe: Finland, Greece, and Turkey.
 Finland is east of Poland (and north of the Baltic), so geographically it certainly is in Eastern Europe.
 Greece is also geographically in Eastern Europe (it’s south of the Balkans).
 However, we will only examine the part of Greece that is most tied to the rest of Eastern Europe: Greece’s northern portion.
 Like Russia, most of Turkey is in Asia, so we will just look at its western side.
 In sum, I spent three years in 25 countries nearly 25 years after the Berlin Wall came down.

 Americans may wonder why I’m taking so much time to define Eastern Europe.
 “What’s the big deal, anyway?” you may ask.
 “So you’re in Eastern Europe.
 So what?
 Who cares?”
 Trust me.
 It’s a really big deal in this region.
 It’s a highly charged and emotional topic that sparks endless and explosive debates.
 If you want to make Eastern Europeans twitch and squirm, just tell them that they are from Eastern Europe.
 The only people who don’t seem to care are the Moldovans.
 They’re just happy that anyone knows that Moldova exists.

-This is an excerpt from the Introduction of The Hidden Europe: What Eastern Europeans Can Teach Us.
+This article is an excerpt from the Introduction of The Hidden Europe: What Eastern Europeans Can Teach Us.
 The book is available at my shop!
 You might also enjoy this NYT article about "Where is Europe?"